Stef's Family Trip to San Francisco

 Redwoods: The more popular redwood forest is Muir Woods which is about an hour drive outside of SF but you need a parking permit so don't forget to book yours before you go (like we did).
 We ended up going to Armstrong Woods on another day instead (about 1.5-2hr drive outside of SF) and it was quieter, you don't have to pay for parking/admission, and if you wanted, you can actually drive through the forest (for about $8 or $9/pp).
 The trails are really easy to hike- a 1 mile loop on flat ground will bring you to the tallest redwood tree and the oldest redwood tree in the park- but they also have more advance trails for those interested.

 About a 10 minute drive from Armstrong is Big Bottom Market and here you can find Oprah's favourite biscuits!
-We totally forgot to go on our way out of the park so if anyone wants to pick up an extra biscuit pack for me I'd 10/10 appreciate it hehe.
+Someone we met and got to chatting on the trail told us about this, but we totally forgot to go on our way out of the park so if anyone wants to pick up an extra biscuit pack for me I'd 10/10 appreciate it hehe ;)

 Vineyard Tours: Napa is the more popular wine area (I think), but you can still find a lot of great vineyards in Sonoma!
 I last minute booked this one at Quiviras Vineyards through Air BnB and it was super lovely!
 There are so many vineyards and wineries in the area you can easily hop from one to another.
 Unconfirmed but apparently Korbel has free tastings!